 The Service is ordinarily an annual Victorian event held during National Reconciliation Week on 31 May at the Shrine of Remembrance.

 About the Victorian Aboriginal Remembrance Service

 Aboriginal people have served in every conflict and peace keeping mission involving Australia for more than a century.
 For many years the service and sacrifice of Aboriginal service men and women had not been adequately recognised and commemorated.

-In 2006, Aunty Dorothy ‘Dot Peters (born 1930, died 2019), sought to change this and initiated the honouring of Aboriginal service men and women in Victoria.
+In 2006, the late Aunty Dorothy ‘Dot’ Peters AM (1930-2019), sought to change this and initiated the honouring of Aboriginal service men and women in Victoria.
 In 2007, the first Victorian Aboriginal Remembrance Service was held at the Shrine of Remembrance.

 Victorian Aboriginal Remembrance Committee